The 340B Program: How Manufacturers, Plan Sponsors, and Brokers Should React

 Contract pharmacies charge a fee to the covered entity for 340B services.
 In this way, contract pharmacies can profit significantly from the 340B program.
 As the program has evolved, contract pharmacies have shifted from small, internal, not-for-profit pharmacies to large, for-profit retail pharmacies.

 Another concern with the program is that there is very little regulatory oversight.
-For example, there are no requirements to track how drug savings are applied back into the covered entity and if those savings are supporting the intended effect of the program.
+For example, there are no requirements to track how savings on 340B drugs are applied back into the covered entity and if those savings are supporting the intended effect of the program.
 This lack of transparency is a major point of contention with the program and has left players with operational ambiguity, an ability to interpret the rules, and an increased concern of legal action.

-The 340B program has become highly visible and is under growing scrutiny.
-It is therefore a prime target for future legislative and regulatory changes.
-For this reason, drug manufacturers should follow the changing regulatory landscape for the program.
 Some manufacturers have preemptively taken counteractions such as requiring on-site pharmacies or limiting the geographic scope of contract pharmacies.
 At a minimum, manufacturers should work with their internal counsel on a regular cadence to ensure continual compliance with the 340B program.

 In addition, drug manufacturers should seek to understand 340B’s impact on their overall market access strategy, their channel dynamics, and their gross-to-net margins.
 As manufacturers design their copay assistance programs, there should be an understanding of the 340B program and how it will affect leading patient access strategies.
 In a similar fashion, having a 340B strategy in place before a drug launch will also serve as an important milestone for manufacturers moving forward.